cycraft-corp/Prometheus-Decryptor/README.md

 ### GUI
 We provide a GUI version for windows users.
 All features is supported in the GUI version.
 If you know nothing about programming, please follow the steps below to decrypt your files:

-1. Choose a file to decrypt.
+1. Choose a file or folder to decrypt.
-2. Choose the output file name.
+2. Choose the output file name or output folder.
-3. Select "Use thread" and fill in 16.
+3. Select "Use thread" and fill in 2-4 for PC.
 (Threads usually make the decryption routine faster, but it actually depends on amount of your cpu cores)
-4. Select "Search extension" and fill in your file type.
-(For instance, PNG)
-5. Click decrypt.
+4. Click decrypt.
-6. There is a counter, which shows the current guessing tickcount.
+5. There is a counter, which shows the current guessing tickcount.
 7. The decrypting result will show in the text block below.
 (There may be multiple possible key, so the decryption routine will continue to decrypt even find a possible key.
-You can terminate it at any time.)
-8. Since the tickcounts (seeds) used to encrypt are near, you can try to record the seed above and select "Start tickcount" with value `seed-10000` next time.
-It may be faster.
+You can press "Next one" to skip the current file).

 ![GUI](https://raw.githubusercontent.com/cycraft-corp/Prometheus-Decryptor/master/GUI.png)